Zequez/logseq-vault/pages/Scarcity Work Talk.md

 	- We plug money into our scarcity [[Thoughtware]]
 		- "I don't have enough"
 - 00:34:47
-	- Gabriela says her scarcity stories:
+- Gabriela shares her scarcity stories:
 	- "If I get out of scarcity I'll leave my family"
 	- "If I get out of scarcity I'll live full out"
 	- I am the value.
 The money is a tool that we as human decided to use to exchange value.
 We use money in our [[Thoughtware]] of scarcity.
 		- Modern culture idea "I don't have enough"
 			- ...enough money